jayunit100/network-policy-subproject/p0_user_stories.md

 - I want to allow my application to communicate with high level ports of another "legacy" application, which is not accessed via a service, and which binds to a random port or binds a a random port (like passive FTP)
   - This can be added as an additional portsRange field, which might be an array of portRange object that contains a from and a to integer field

+- I want to select a service to my Network Policy instead of selecting a namespace or a Pod
+  * As a User/App developer, I define a service with an external name, and I want to limit who can have access to this service.
+  * As a User/App developer, I exposed a service using node port/fall-through LB and I want to limit who can access to my services/backend pods from external.

 - Writing network policies is hard, I forget what the defaults for ports, ingress/egress, and nil/empty collections (for label selectors and policy structs) are (see https://github.com/kubernetes/kubernetes/issues/51726 for official issue pointing to this).
 This might result in revising or removing policy types.